Yeong-Yu-Seong/Buddy-World/README.md

 - Some older devices may experience reduced AR performance.
 - Physical AR cards are required to spawn pets.
 - New users may need to restart the app or re-login for data to load after signing up.
+- Cooldown timer may be bugged, current solution is that I reset the timer whenever you stop viewing the pet.
+- Hunger and happiness bar not loaded properly, need to rescan the card.

 ---